 Some would say otherwise.
 However, as you will see later, there are much crueler ways to get rid of them.

 We do know how hard this method could be!
 If this method is not the way for you, then don’t worry.
 Our following two options could be a lot more rooster-friendly if done the right way.

 4. Rehome Him

-If roosters are not allowed in a town, it doesn’t mean it’s the same for the next area or two.
+Just because roosters are not allowed in one town, doesn’t mean the same restrictions apply in neighboring areas.
 Research the rules for the neighboring places.
 If roosters are allowed there, then you can try to give your rooster to a friend or family that lives there.